cosc426AcademicAdvising/COSC426AATWebsite/README.md

 The CSS and JS code for the files in the view folder can be found in `public/<css or js>/*`.
 Each css file is named after the view file it styles. <br />

 An important thing to note is that `index.php` is always ran first before any other page.
 This is because of the rewrite rule in the `.htaccess` file.
-Without it the program will not be able to work.
+Without it, the program will not work.

 ## Future Goals
 - Move to a Flask Framework